solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 objectives:
   - Explain the flow of Solana's state compression logic.
   - Explain the difference between a Merkle tree and a concurrent Merkle tree
   - Implement generic state compression in a basic Solana program

 description:
-  Understand how state compression - the technology behind compressed NFTs works - and learn how to apply it in your own Solana programs.
+  Understand how state compression - the technology behind compressed NFTs works
+  - and learn how to apply it in your Solana programs.
 ---

 ## Summary